ffhighwind/DapperExtraCRUD/README.md

 	// Contains delegates and other metadata for accessing this table/type SqlBuilder<User> builder = ExtraCrud.Builder<User>();

-	// Access query delegates
+	// Contains delegates for SQL commands
 	SqlQueries<User> queries = ExtraCrud.Queries<User>();

 	// Clear metadata to allow garbage collection.
 This will increase memory usage if you keep a reference
 	// to purged metadata.
-I recommend only doing this if are having problems with OutOfMemoryExceptions.
 	ExtraCrud.Purge<User>();
 	ExtraCrud.Purge();

-	// Compares <User> for equality based on the keys IEqualityComparer<User> comparer = ExtraCrud.EqualityComparer<User>();
+	// Compares User objects for equality based on the primary keys IEqualityComparer<User> comparer = ExtraCrud.EqualityComparer<User>();
 	Dictionary<User, User> map = new Dictionary<User, User>(comparer);
 }